-SRS side airbags
+SRS side airbags and curtain shield airbags

-The SRS (Supplemental Restraint System) side airbags are designed to provide further protection for the driver and front passenger in addition to the primary safety protection provided by the seat belts.
+The SRS (Supplemental Restraint System) side airbags and curtain shield airbags are designed to provide further protection for the driver, front passenger and rear outside passengers in addition to the primary safety protection provided by the seat belts.

-In response to a severe side impact, the SRS side airbags work together with the seat belts to help reduce injury by inflating.
-The SRS side airbags help to reduce injuries mainly to the driver's or front passenger's chest.
-The SRS side airbag on the passenger seat is activated even with no passenger in the front seat.
+In response to a severe side impact, the SRS side airbags and curtain shield airbags work with the seat belts to help reduce injury by inflating.
+The SRS side airbags help reduce injuries mainly to the driver's or front passenger's chest and the SRS curtain shield airbags help reduce injuries mainly to the driver's, front passenger's or rear outside passenger's head.

+The SRS side airbag and curtain shield airbag on the passenger side are activated even with no passenger in the front seat or rear outside seat.